mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/01-activities.md

 getResult.launch(intent)
 ```

-In the activity that computes the results, when it is done we need to record the results (using the corresponding data type) and finish the activity.
+In the activity that computes the results, when it is done, we need to record the results (using the corresponding data type) and finish the activity.

 ```kotlin
 val l:AddItemResult = AddItemResult("name", "text","content")